AlmedinShala/AlmedinShala/README.md

  - Built a completely responsive website on my own using HTML, CSS and Javascript

- Build Responsive Real-World Websites with HTML and CSS (Udemy Course) -- Online
- - Built a fully responsive modern website alongside the instructor

  The Complete JavaScript Course 2023, From Zero To Expert (Udemy Course)  -- Online
  - In this 70 hour course, I took on more than 25 challenges where I also built 5 projects alongside the instructor
- - This Course included Modern JavaScript, Object-Oriented Programming, Asynchronous JavaScript and much more
+ - This Course included Modern JavaScript Features, Object-Oriented Programming, Asynchronous JavaScript and much more